OAGi/Score/docs/user_guide/index.rst

-The purpose of the home page is a dashboard showing, for example, the number of BIEs per state, recently modified extensions, and it consists of two main tabs: (i) the “BIEs” tab and the (ii) “User Extensions” tab.
+The purpose of the home page is a dashboard showing, for example, the number of BIEs per state, recently modified extensions, and it consists of two main tabs: (i) the "BIEs" tab and the (ii) "User Extensions" tab.

 BIEs Tab
 --------